Safe Earlobe Piercing

 Do I need to bring an ID for myself and my child?

 Yes, we need an ID and Child birth certificate last names need to match.
-Anyone under the age of 18 must bring ID and Legal guardian must be present and sign consent.
+Anyone under the age of 18 must bring ID and a Legal guardian must be present and sign consent.